-The status of the very rare P1202, P1596 ("P. dolichorhiza b"), P907 ("P. sp.
-2ab" from Colombia P. sp.
-2a from Brazil
+The status of the very rare P1202, P1596 ("P. dolichorhiza b") on whether they are one or two species, or if they represent genetically distinct variants of P. dolichorhiza; and P907 ("P. sp.
+2ab" from Colombia) as whether it belongs with P. sp.
+2a (P1555 and P1570 from Brazil) are open questions.

+Morphotypes in P. neopolydactyla s.l.

 P. neopolydactyla 5 and P. neopolydactyla 6 only occur in the Pacific Northwest and are easy to identify morphologically.